 Xiphera expands its Elliptic Curve Cryptography (ECC) portfolio with two new IP cores: XIP4123C and XIP4133C (together referred as XIP41x3C).
 Both of these IP cores support Elliptic Curve Diffie-Hellman (ECDH) key exchange and Elliptic Curve Digital Signature Algorithm (ECDSA) digital signatures.
 XIP4123C implements them on the NIST (National Institute of Standards and Technology) P-256 elliptic curve and XIP4133C on the NIST P-384 curve defined by in FIPS PUB 186-2, 186-3, 186-4, and 186-5.
 These two curves are arguably the most widely-used elliptic curves nowadays and, therefore, the XIP41x3C IP cores complement Xiphera's existing ECC IP cores that support X25519 key exchange and Ed25519 digital signatures.

 XIP41x3C family of IP cores are versatile IP cores that have applications in several cryptographic protocols and systems.
 ECC on NIST P-256 and/or P-384 is used, for example, in TLS 1.2 and TLS 1.3, IPsec IKEv2, and numerous other protocols.
 The world of asymmetric cryptography is experiencing a major change in the coming years when Post-Quantum Cryptography (PQC) is being adopted.
 Despite the emergence of PQC, also ECC has an important role to play in the future in hybrid systems combining PQC and ECC.
 These hybrid systems will provide security against attacks even in the case if weaknesses are found from the new PQC cryptosystems.
-In Xiphera’s next webinar, The Role of Elliptic Curve Cryptography in the Post-Quantum Era, we will discuss this topic at a deeper level.
-Register now for free!
+In Xiphera’s webinar, The Role of Elliptic Curve Cryptography in the Post-Quantum Era, we discuss this topic at a deeper level.

 The resource footprint of XIP41x3C cores has been carefully optimised and they require only about 1000 6-input LUTs, 1-2 hardwired multiplier(s), and a few embedded memory blocks on a typical modern FPGA device.
 These impressively small numbers allow our customers to integrate ECC functionalities even in congested designs in small FPGA devices.
 Despite the small resource usage, XIP41x3C can still perform several cryptographic operations in one second: for example, one ECC key generation takes 21.5 ms on NIST P-256 when XIP4123C is clocked at 200 MHz.
 This level of performance is sufficient for most ECC use cases, for example, in industrial automation or highly secure systems.